Home

 • card payments

-If operating as a limited company, a business bank account is usually required.
+If you run a limited company, a business account is usually required.

 Step 7: Build your portfolio and online presence